leafo/lapis/docs/configuration.md

 For OpenResty, all logging is done to Nginx's notice log using the `print` function provided by OpenResty.
 The default notice logging location is set to `stderr`, specified in the default Lapis Nginx configuration.
-It can configured using the [`error_log` directive](http://nginx.org/en/docs/ngx_core_module.html#error_log).
+It can be configured using the [`error_log` directive](http://nginx.org/en/docs/ngx_core_module.html#error_log).